NikhilMukraj/mod-qsar/README.md

 Built and tested on WSL using Ubuntu 22.04.1 LTS, has been tested for Ubuntu without WSL and works there as well.
 Built using [SmilesEnumerator](https://github.com/EBjerrum/SMILES-enumeration), [StringGA](https://github.com/jensengroup/String-GA), Python (3.10.6) and Julia (1.8.1).
-The pipeline works by first taking in a series of `.csv` files that contain a SMILES string associated with a biotarget binding outcome.
+The pipeline works by first taking in a series of `.csv` files that contain a SMILES string associated with a biotarget binding outcome that can either be manually inputted or pulled from the [ChEMBL](https://www.ebi.ac.uk/chembl/) or [BindingDB](https://www.bindingdb.org/rwd/bind/index.jsp).
-The pipeline then filteres that dataset such that an equal amount of active and inactive compounds are found within the dataset.
+The pipeline then filters that dataset such that an equal amount of active and inactive compounds are found within the dataset.
 The pipeline starting augmenting the dataset by enumerating over SMILES strings and generating a vocabulary of tokens used in those `.csv` files.
 After this vocabulary is generated the strings are converted into a series of onehot encoded arrays dumped into a `.npy` file.
 For each biotarget given in the initial preprocessing phase, a QSAR model is trained to determine whether a compound is active or inactive and the models are saved as `.h5` files.